dsundquist/icanhaztime/README.md

     Mon Jan 10 2022 18:36:22 -05:00
 ```

-The each additional add to the path prints more output
+Each additional addition to the path prints more output

 ```
 curl https://www.icanhaztime.com/UTC/New_York